Current Benchmark Issues of the Federal Government

 - The capital market offering starts with Federal Treasury notes (Schatz) with a maturity of 2 years.

-- Federal notes (Bobl) have a maturity of 5 years.
+- Federal notes (Bobl) are issued with a maturity of 5 years.

-- The first 10-year green Federal bond made its debut in September 2020.
-Further green Federal securities (Green) in the classic 5, 10 and 30-year maturity segments have since followed and will continue to be issued in the future.
+- The first 10-year green Federal bond was issued in 2020.
+Further green Federal securities (Green) in the classic 5, 10 and 30-year maturity segments have since followed.

 Issuance & Outstanding Volume